2015 Awards of Excellence Winners

 Outstanding Master Gardener Team: Nassau County

-This award recognizes the team of Master Gardeners who foster cooperation, collaboration, and open communication to achieve a specific goal in the Master Gardener horticulture program and/or the gardening community.
+This award recognizes the team of Master Gardener volunteers who foster cooperation, collaboration, and open communication to achieve a specific goal in the Master Gardener horticulture program and/or the gardening community.

 Personal Communications: Lake County